VElysianP/hw03_sample_warping/student_readme.md

 **1. Square Sampling Functions**
 In this function, the switch statement cases for generating grid-aligned samples and stratified samples are implemented.
 Each of the samples generated should fall within the range [0, 1) on the X and Y axes.

+***There is some problem cause by the screen printing, and the grid in my project is of uniform width not as shown in the screenshots.*

 - Random Sampling
 ![](http://i.imgur.com/kZ9ilFe.jpg)
 ![](http://i.imgur.com/YG6hTbR.jpg)